karolfaltyn/weather/README.md

 ## Overview

 Weather is a web application that allows users to get real-time weather information based on their location or any specified location.
-The app utilizes the OpenWeather API to fetch weather data, providing users with current weather conditions, temperature, humidity, wind speed, and more.
+The app utilizes the OpenWeatherMap API to fetch weather data, providing users with current weather conditions, temperature, humidity, wind speed, and more.

 ## Features

-- **Real-time Weather Data:** The app fetches the latest weather information from the OpenWeather API, ensuring that users receive up-to-date and accurate data.
+- **Real-time Weather Data:** The app fetches the latest weather information from the OpenWeatherMap API, ensuring that users receive up-to-date and accurate data.

 - **Location-based Weather:** Users can view the current weather conditions based on their device's geolocation or manually enter a specific location.